chesslablab/website/docs/ssl-certificate-setup.md

 - chesslablab/chess-api
 - chesslablab/chess-server

 It is worth saying that for this to function properly, Certbot's documentation recommends to have a working web site that can already be accessed using HTTP on port 80 for the certificates to be issued.
-Alternatively, you may want to create a self-signed multi-domain SSL certificate using OpenSSL.
+If this sounds too complicated to you, OpenSSL might be an alternate solution.
+You may want to create a self-signed multi-domain SSL certificate using OpenSSL.